Always on Voting: A Framework for Repetitive Voting on the Blockchain: Always on Voting Framework

-As seen in \autoref{fig:transition-epoch}, $ft$ is the number of intervals that the total time between 2 regular elections is divided into. $BlockTime$ is the average time of block generation (i.e., 10 minutes in Bitcoin).
+As seen in \autoref{fig:transition-epoch}, $ft$ is the number of intervals (epochs) that the total time ($TotalTime$) between 2 regular elections is divided into. $BlockTime$ is the average time of block generation (i.e., 10 minutes in Bitcoin).

-Tally computation for the interval is triggered when the output of the validator contract is $True$:
+The end for the current voting interval and computation of its tally is triggered when the output of the validator contract in Equation~\ref{eqn_4} is $True$ (see step 6 in \autoref{fig:model}):

-E.g., Let $TotalTime$ = 4 years = $4\cdot 525600$ minutes and the total number of intervals $ft=8$; then $IntervalTime = (525600\cdot 4)/(8\cdot 10) = 26280$.
-On average, the oracle will send 26280 block headers ($BH$ values) to the validator contract within 182.5 days (assuming 10 minutes Bitcoin block interval), i.e., $1/8^{th}$ of the total time.
-We expect the tally will be triggered on average once in every interval of 182.5 days because of the Poisson probability distribution of this event.
-Therefore, $ft$ is the expected number of epochs.
-Note that the number of epochs between two main elections might differ across regular election iterations.
+\paragraph*{\textbf{Example}} Let $TotalTime$ = 4 years = $525600\cdot 4$ minutes and $ft=8$; then $IntervalTime = (525600\cdot 4)/(8)= 262800$ minutes $\approx 182.5$ days and $BHsInInterval$ = $262800 / 10$ = 26280 blocks.
+Therefore, the BPO will send on average 26280 block headers ($BH$ values) to the validator contract within an assumed 182.5 days long epoch (assuming 10 minutes block creation interval), i.e., $1/8$ of the total time.
+We expect the tally will be triggered on average once in every 182.5 days because of the Poisson probability distribution of this event.
+Therefore, $ft$ expresses the expected number of epochs, while $ft$ might differ across the regular election iterations.